Michael Kijana Wamalwa: Early life

 Michael Christopher Kijana Wamalwa was born in Sosio, a village near Kimilili in Kenya's Bungoma district.
 He was the son of an influential MP, William Wamalwa.
 He went on to become head boy and the best debater at his secondary school, Strathmore School.
 He won a national essay competition and represented Kenya at a UN student forum.
 In 1965, he was awarded a Commonwealth scholarship to study law at King's College London, graduating with a third-class honours degree in Law in 1968 before going on to the London School of Economics.
 He was called to the bar at Lincoln's Inn in 1970.

-He returned to Kenya that same year, and taught law at the University of Nairobi.
+He returned to Kenya that same year and taught law at the University of Nairobi.
 Some of the students he taught there would later become his political allies and opponents.
 During this period, he also ran the family farms in the Kitale area, as well as holding several prominent government positions, including general manager of the Kenya Stone Mining Company and director of the Kenya-Japan Association.

 Politics

 Wamalwa's first foray into politics came in Kenya's 1974 parliamentary election.
 Just 30, his opponents painted him as too young and from too wealthy a background to effectively represent his constituency.
 His campaign was flashy: it included the use of an aircraft and extravagant public rallies.
 He finally won a seat in 1979, as a protégé of Masinde Muliro.

 In the run-up to the first multi-party elections in post-independence Kenya, in 1992, Wamalwa identified with the Ford Kenya faction of the FORD opposition movement.
-He was elected MP for Saboti Constituency, as well as First Vice Chairman of his party.
+He was elected MP for Saboti Constituency, as well as the First Vice Chairman of his party.
 In January 1994, he became chairman of Ford Kenya following the death of Oginga Odinga.
 Wamalwa went on to contest the 1997 Kenyan elections as a leader of the opposition, but he fared badly and came only fourth in the nationwide tally of votes.